jaimecgomezz/nvim-dap-ruby-rdbg/README.md

     nonstop = false,
     -- Whether the default plugin configurations should be included or not, defaults to `true` should_include_default_configurations = false,
-    -- A list of user defined debbugger configurations, defaults to `{}` configurations = {
+    -- A list of user defined debugger configurations, defaults to `{}` configurations = {
         { -- Debug a script
             name = "debug my test file",